Romy London

 ingredients for matcha latte in a blender as see from

-Step 4 - Blend - High-speed for 30–60 seconds until frothy and smooth.
+Step 4 - Blend - High-speed for 30-60 seconds until smooth and frothy with no streaks of matcha powder.

 If you have a milk frother, then making matcha latte has become even easier!
 I personally use a Dualit milk frother, which has the ability to make both hot and cold froth.
 I love this in particular, as it saves me having to heat the plant milk in advance.